 Recent activity at the apiary

-On the 17th of August we had our apiary honey extraction - not such a big affair this year as the weather during the Summer led the bees to consume much of the stores they had built up in the early season.
-However there was a good turnout both of members and entries for the club honey show in September.
-A barbecue made the whole afternoon one to enjoy and Andy again walked away with the "Best in Show" prize.
+On the 16th of August we had our apiary honey extraction - not such a big affair this year as the weather during the Summer led the bees to consume much of the stores they had built up in the early season.
+However there was a good turnout both of members and entries for the club honey show in September and it was good to see many of the prizes going to newer members.
+A barbecue made the whole afternoon one to enjoy, and the "Best in Show" prize went to Theo and Karen for their joint entry in the light honey category.
+Our thanks to members of Thurrock Beekeepers for being our show judges.

-As the beekeeping year wound down, we had a lecture by John on hive preparation for Winter and Winter treatments on the 19th of October, and then in November it was time for our AGM: Alan stepped down as Treasurer after ten years in the job and Helen took his place.
-Alan will continue as education secretary for the club.
+As the beekeeping year wound down, we had a lecture by John on hive preparation for Winter and Winter treatments on the 18th of October, and then in November it was time for our AGM: John stepped down as Apiary manager and was replaced by Alan.
+John moved on tto the chairman's job, replacing James who is carrying on as one of our reps to the KBKA.

 John & Richard laying wood chippings for the path